-The Australian Government contributes a rebate towards eligible policyholders' premiums and pays this directly to the Group.
+The Australian Government contributes a rebate towards eligible policyholder's premium and pays this directly to the Group.
 This rebate is recognised within premium revenue in the consolidated statement of comprehensive income.
 Rebates due from the government but not received at balance date are recognised as trade and other receivables.